EricR/sys.json/readme.md

 # sys.json

-Exposes system stats as a JSON API.
+Exposes server performance stats as an API.

 It works, but it's a work in progress.
 Things are subject to change without notice, so please use caution if you decide to use this in production.
 Assume there are bugs.